 Option 1 Value (for variation)

 Value for Option 3

-There are three possible statuses for products in the Catalog: Not Listed, Listed and Canceled.
-The Canceled status appears for products that were removed from Amazon.
+There are three possible statuses for products in the Catalog: Not Listed, Listed and Cancelled.
+The Cancelled status appears for products that were removed from Amazon.
 By default, they are not visible in the catalog unless the Show only active checkbox is disabled.

 There is also an option that allows you to switch the appearance of the catalog to Show variations separately.
 If checked off, all products without variations are displayed, and each product variation is shown as a separate product line.
-In this function is not enabled, products without variations are displayed as usual and product families are displayed as a single product line.
+If this function is not enabled, products without variations are displayed as usual, and product families are displayed as a single product line.

 In addition to downloading products from Amazon and performing automatic product mapping, you can choose to manage your Amazon catalog from DEAR.
 There is a column for manually linking and unlinking DEAR and Amazon products.
 This is useful when the correct product has not been found, or when a link between the DEAR and Amazon product has been broken due to Amazon ASIN merge operations.